rosenyoung/wrds_event_study_polars/README.md

 In local testing (Intel i9-12900K, 64GB RAM), the package completes an event study with approximately **10,000 events in about 71 seconds**, compared to roughly **7 minutes when running the same task on WRDS**.

+**Update**: The new wrds_event_study_polars_ols can complete the example event study (about 1600 events) in 1 second, the old version of wrds_event_study_polars can finish it in 8 seconds, while it take more than 1 minute on WRDS.

 ## Requirements

-pip install polars pandas numpy statsmodels duckdb tqdm
+pip install polars pandas numpy statsmodels duckdb tqdm polars-ols

 ## Data Preparation